bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 _September 11-15_

 __Objectives:__
-* Understand Mergesort: how it works, why it works, and its running time analysis
+* Mergesort: how it works, why it works, and its running time analysis
-* Understand how to express the running time of recursive algorithms using recurrences
+* Express the running time of recursive algorithms using recurrences
 * Solve recurrences by repeated iteration
 * Recognize broadly classes of recurrences ( logarithmic, linear, Θ(n lg n), exponential)